priscila-fgomes/MGPipe/README.rst

 MGPipe: Automated analysis of metagenomics amplicons sequencing reads
 =====================================================================

+MGPipe was developped to analyze sequencing reads from human or environmental samples and detect pathogenic bacteria of clinical and forense interest.
+In the GermPLEX (auto) mode, the pipeline will automatically align and analyse the sequencing reads according to our reference database: Germplex DB.
+Our modular pipeline also allows you to customize the alignment options, reference database and quality control or trim your sequencing reads before alignment.

 Supervision:
 ------------
 @ Universidade Federal do Rio de Janeiro - UFRJ